jerryh91/personalPhotoSite/README.md

-# personalPhotoSite implemented with Django
+#Personal Photo Portfolio
+Implemented with Django, using Leaflet